 1. Separate personal from professional social media accounts.

 Public officials should note that if they use their private social media accounts to conduct public business, they are creating a public forum.
-And agencies should note that they are responsible for council members’ social media pages, and draw the line between what they do on their own profiles and the official page of the office.
+And agencies should note that they are responsible for council members’ social media pages and draw the line between what they do on their own profiles and the official page of the office.
 A good rule of thumb is that all public business should be conducted on an official, preferably verified social media account.
-This also helps draw the distinction between office and officeholder.
+This also helps draw the distinction between office and officeholders.

 2. Refrain from using social media to communicate with public employees’ personal accounts about work-related matters.

-When officials use social media accounts to communicate with public employees about work-related matters this creates a public record on employees’ personal accounts that must be retained.
+When officials use social media accounts to communicate with public employees about work-related matters, this creates a public record on employees’ personal accounts that must be retained.

-Another caution area when posting content regarding government matters is violating Open Meetings Law, which can happen if enough other officials engage in the post, which would result in a quorum.
+Another caution area when posting content regarding government matters is violating open meetings law, which can happen if enough other officials engage in the post, which would result in a quorum.

 4. Avoid First Amendment violations.